SelenaChi/Daily-Food-Ordering-Agent-Skill/README.md

 ## Overview

+It's a busy day.
+You might always think about one thing...What should I eat today?

+Yah, this SKILL is for you:)

 This project implements a Daily Food Ordering Skill for an AI agent.

 The skill automatically selects a meal once per day based on a user's saved preferences, including favorite cuisines, dietary restrictions, budget, and confirmation settings.